jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `use-resolver`: Name of the resolver that the backend should use

 {{< alert title="Important advices" >}}
-* Use resolver with **headless** services, see [k8s doc](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), otherwise HAProxy will reference the service IP instead of the endpoints.
+* Use resolver with **headless** services, see [k8s doc](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services); otherwise, HAProxy will reference the service IP instead of the endpoints.
 * Beware of DNS cache, eg kube-dns has `--max-ttl` and `--max-cache-ttl` to change its default cache of `30s`.
 {{< /alert >}}